-With your wardrobe changing and your summer look fading away, there’s no reason not to try out something new with your hair as well.
+Fancy a hair change now the weathers getting colder?
 You don’t have to go for anything drastic, and sometimes something as simple as a dash of product can create a new look.
-Here are some of the best men’s hairstyles that are perfect for blustery autumn days, and how to achieve them.
+So here’s some of the best men’s hairstyles that are perfect for blustery autumn days, and how to achieve them.

 Short Hairstyles for Autumn